Autism Diagnostic Observation Schedule

-The Autism Diagnostic Observation Schedule (ADOS) is a standardized diagnostic test for diagnosing and assessing autism, now in its second edition as of 2012.
-It is considered to be a "gold standard" in diagnosing Autism Spectrum Disorder (ASD).

-The protocol consists of a series of structured and semi-structured tasks, that involve social interaction between the examiner and the person under assessment.
-The examiner observes and identifies segments of the subject's behavior, and assigns these to predetermined observational categories.
-Categorized observations are subsequently combined to produce quantitative scores for analysis.
+The Autism Diagnostic Observation Schedule (ADOS) is a standardized diagnostic test for assessing autism spectrum disorder (ASD).
+The protocol consists of a series of structured and semi-structured tasks that involve social interaction between the examiner and the person under assessment.
+The examiner observes and identifies aspects of the subject's behavior, assigns these to predetermined categories, and combines these categorized observations to produce quantitative scores for analysis.
 Research-determined cut-offs identify the potential diagnosis of autism spectrum disorder, allowing a standardized assessment of autistic symptoms.

-The Autism Diagnostic Interview-Revised (ADI-R), a companion instrument, is a structured interview conducted with the parents of the referred individual, and covers the subject's full developmental history.
+The Autism Diagnostic Interview-Revised (ADI-R), a companion instrument, is a structured interview conducted with the parents of the referred individual to cover the subject's full developmental history.
 The ADI-R has lower sensitivity but similar specificity to the ADOS.

-History

-The Autism Diagnostic Observation Schedule was created by Catherine Lord, Michael Rutter, Pamela C. DiLavore and Susan Risi in 1989.
-It became commercially available in 2001 through WPS (Western Psychological Services).
+The ADI-R and ADOS are both considered gold standard diagnostic tests for autism.
+However, neither of these tests are required by the DSM-5 for an autism diagnosis.

+Development and history

+ADOS

+The ADOS was originally developed by Catherine Lord, Michael Rutter, Pamela C. DiLavore, and Susan Risi in 1989 to provide a standardized tool for diagnosing ASD.
+It was designed to address the limitations of existing diagnostic tools, which often lacked standardized criteria, varied in validity, and were less effective at identifying individuals with lower support needs.
+Many of these tools also demonstrated issues with poor reliability and inconsistent diagnostic criteria, highlighting the need for a more reliable and standardized approach.

+The protocol consisted of 8 tasks meant to assess the individual's social and communicative behaviors.
+Behaviors were rated on the following scale: